manateeit/rools/memory-bank/progress.md

   - Trading page for executing trades and strategies
   - Backtesting page for evaluating trading strategies
   - Settings page for configuring user preferences, API keys, notifications, and LLM models
+- API routes for authentication and user management have been implemented:
+  - Authentication routes for login, signup, and logout
+  - User profile and preferences management
+  - API key management with encryption
+  - Notification settings configuration
+  - LLM model settings configuration
-- Next steps will focus on implementing the API routes, authentication integration, and deployment configuration
+- Next steps will focus on implementing the trading and backtesting API routes, authentication integration, and deployment configuration